 Any book is so much more meaningful when you can discuss it with others.
 That goes for the authors, too.
 We would love to hear your thoughts on the characters, locations and historical facts woven throughout our stories...

-Thoughts on Art, Travel, and History related to my storylines
+My random thoughts on Art, Travel, History and Literature related to my storylines - Dave

 Sign up to hear from us about specials, sales, and events.